Digital insights firm Contentsquare buys Israel's Clicktale

-TEL AVIV, July 1 (Reuters) - Contentsquare, which provides insights into customers’ digital experiences, has acquired Israeli rival Clicktale for an undisclosed amount, the companies said on Monday.
+TEL AVIV (Reuters) - Contentsquare, which provides insights into customers’ digital experiences, has acquired Israeli rival Clicktale for an undisclosed amount, the companies said on Monday.

 Contentsquare’s customers include AccorHotels, Sephora and Walmart while Clicktale serves clients such as Dell and T-Mobile.
 Together they will have 600 enterprise customers.